soongensayo/GEDI-ME310-hotel/docs/index.md

 #### **Hotel Sample and Participant Roles** {#hotel-sample-and-participant-roles}

-To gain a holistic understanding of the current luxury hotel check-in experience, we conducted semi-structured interviews with hospitality professionals across four prominent hotels in Singapore: Shangri-La, Banyan Tree, Raffles Hotel, and Amara Hotel.
+To gain a holistic understanding of the current luxury hotel check-in experience, we conducted semi-structured interviews with hospitality professionals across four prominent hotels in Singapore: Shangri-La, Banyan Tree, Raffles Hotel, and Amara Hotel (Appendix B).
 Participants represented a diverse range of roles within the hotel ecosystem, including the Rooms Director, Front Desk Manager, Front Desk Staff, General Manager, and Head of Technology.
 These individuals were selected for their ability to offer operational, managerial, and technological perspectives.
 Initial contact was made through formal email outreach and online contact forms.

 #### **Data Collection Protocol** {#data-collection-protocol}